notepad-plus-plus/npp-usermanual/content/docs/searching.md

 #### Substitution Escape Sequences

-Substitutions understand the the [Control Characters](#control-characters) and [Match by character code](#match-by-character-code) syntax described in the [Searches](#regex-special-characters-for-searches) section work in both Searches and Substitutions.
-The following additional escape sequences are recognized just for Substitutions:
+Substitutions understand the [Control Characters](#control-characters) and [Match by character code](#match-by-character-code) syntax described in the [Searches](#regex-special-characters-for-searches) section works in both Searches and Substitutions.
+The following additional escape sequences are recognized only for Substitutions:

 *  `\l` ⇒ Causes next character to output in lowercase